Brave (web browser): Expansion (2019–present)

-On March 3, 2021, Brave Software announced that they would acquire Tailcat, a search engine developed by the team that was formerly responsible for the privacy search and browser products at Cliqz, the company that owned the popular privacy browser extension Ghostery.
+In March 2021, Brave Software announced that they would acquire Tailcat, a search engine developed by the team that was formerly responsible for the privacy search and browser products at Cliqz, the company that owned the popular privacy browser extension Ghostery.
 In October 2021, Tailcat was rebranded Brave Search and became Brave's default search engine on new installations.
 In the same year, Brave also launched a cryptocurrency wallet built into the browser claiming that it was less susceptible to phishing than similar products by MetaMask which could be installed as browser extensions.
 Brave also claimed that their implementation required less CPU resources to operate.
 During its launch it primarily supported Ethereum or Ethereum-based blockchains and did not have support for Bitcoin or Dogecoin cryptocurrencies.

 In 2023, Brave launched Brave Leo, a privacy-preserving large-language model that would power AI features inside the browser like a chatbot that would summarize web pages and answer questions about a page.
 To prevent user-data from reaching the large-language model providers, Brave claimed to use a HTTPS proxy and host models on their own servers.
 When a user made a request, the request was routed through Brave's server that would hide and obfuscate the user's IP address, Brave claims to store no logs of user's interactions on their servers.
 In 2024, the models were rolled out to Android and iOS devices and AI was subsequently integrated into Brave Search as well.

+In May 2025, Brave introduced the .brave top-level domain in a partnership with Unstoppable Domains.
+It is offered to users of the Brave browser, allowing them to host decentralized websites using the InterPlanetary File System (IPFS).
+Websites using .brave as a top-level domain cannot be resolved on browsers other than Brave, as it is not currently an official ICANN registered domain.

-As of October 2025, Brave announced that they had achieved 100M monthly active users and 42M daily active users.
+As of October 2025, Brave announced that they had achieved 100 million monthly active users and 42 million daily active users.

+In June 2026, Brave launched the stable release of Brave Origin, a version of the browser without the revenue-generating features.
+A one-time payment gives access to Brave Origin, although payment is not necessary on Linux systems.